-This bill amends existing Idaho law to establish a limited licensure framework for assistant physicians, replacing the previous "bridge year physician" terminology.
-The amended Section 54-1867 introduces the definition of an "assistant physician" and outlines the criteria for obtaining a limited license, which is renewable for three years.
-The board of medicine will determine the scope of practice and supervision requirements for these assistant physicians, who will have prescriptive authority and be subject to the same legal liabilities as fully licensed physicians.
-Additionally, the bill mandates a report to the legislature by January 31, 2033, detailing the impact of this limited licensure on healthcare provider availability in underserved areas.
+This bill amends existing Idaho law to establish a limited licensure framework for assistant physicians, replacing the previous "bridge year" terminology.
+The amended Section 54-1867 introduces the definition of an "assistant physician" and outlines the criteria for obtaining a limited license, which is now renewable for three years instead of being nonrenewable.
+The bill also specifies that assistant physicians must practice under supervision and have prescriptive authority as determined by the state board of medicine.
+Additionally, it mandates a report to the legislature by January 31, 2033, detailing the impact of this limited licensure on healthcare provider availability and residency acceptance.

 Furthermore, the bill adds a new Section 54-1868, which outlines the pathway for assistant physicians to achieve full licensure as general practitioners.
-To qualify, assistant physicians must complete specific requirements, including passing the United States medical licensing examination, accumulating 36 months of collaborative practice, and completing continuing medical education.
-Upon meeting these criteria, the board will issue a full physician license, subjecting the individual to all relevant regulations.
-The bill declares an emergency, making it effective on July 1, 2025.
+This includes completing specific examinations, a minimum of thirty-six months of collaborative practice, and ongoing medical education requirements.
+Upon fulfilling these criteria, assistant physicians will be granted full physician licensure, subject to all relevant laws and regulations.
+The bill declares an emergency, making it effective from July 1, 2025.

 Statutes affected: